 Students will master the basic theories of the modern state system and national power as they relate to the international community and its organization.
 Students will incrementally improve their writing skills with two position papers.
 HIST 332 is cross-listed with POLS 332.
-This course is offered every three years.
+Offered every three years.